Fertility: United States

 From 1800 to 1940, fertility fell in the US.
 There was a marked decline in fertility in the early 1900s, associated with improved contraceptives, greater access to contraceptives and sexuality information and the "first" sexual revolution in the 1920s.

 Post-WWII

 After 1940 fertility suddenly started going up again, reaching a new peak in 1957.
 After 1960, fertility started declining rapidly.
 In the Baby Boom years (1946–1964), women married earlier and had their babies sooner; the number of children born to mothers after age 35 did not increase.

 Sexual revolution

-After 1960, new methods of contraception became available, ideal family size fell, from 3 to 2 children.
+After 1960, new methods of contraception became available, the ideal family size fell, from 3 to 2 children.
 Couples postponed marriage and first births, and they sharply reduced the number of third and fourth births.

-Infertility

-Infertility primarily refers to the biological inability of a person to contribute to conception.
-Infertility may also refer to the state of a woman who is unable to carry a pregnancy to full term.
-There are many biological causes of infertility, including some that medical intervention can treat.